-This term (Autumn) our topic is called ‘Will you read me a story?’
-We will be learning all about Fairytales and how they differ in settings, characters and events as well as the countries they come from.
-The children will learn to orally retell the stories and innovate them by changing the setting, characters or events.
-The children will also begin to write captions, recounts of events and book reviews.
+In Autumn our topic was called ‘Will you read me a story?’
+We learned all about Fairytales and how they differ in settings, characters and events as well as the countries they come from.
+The children learned to orally retell the stories and innovate them by changing the setting, characters or events.
+The children also begin to write captions, recounts of events and their own stories.

 Your child will be given a reading book to take home.
-We would encourage you to read with them as much as possible.
+We would encourage you to read with your child everyday.
 We will hear your child read their reading book once a week and in addition they will have daily reading practice during our Read Write Inc sessions.
 We will change your child’s reading book weekly.